 Just seven minutes from Castillogrande, the white sandy beaches of Punta Arena on the eastern side of the large island of Tierra Bomba is one of the best kept secrets of Cartagena.

-There’s a flurry of new beach clubs being built for late-risers that can’t be bothered to make the trek to the the Rosario Islands.
+There’s also a flurry of new beach clubs being built for late-risers that can’t be bothered to make the trek to the Rosario Islands.

-Our favourite high-end escapes from the city offers a new breed of Caribbean beach club chic, which infuse European airs with Colombian flavours.
+Some of the island's high-end escapes offer a new breed of Caribbean beach club chic, which infuse European airs with Colombian flavours.

-The extravagagant restaurant menu, lively bar and the poolside DJ options at our favourite tasty beach club, Blue Apple, has proven to be a winning formula for well-heeled locals and foreigners alike.
+The extravagant restaurant menu, lively bar and the poolside DJ at the very tasty beach club, Blue Apple Beach House, has proven to be a winning formula for well-heeled locals and foreigners alike.